Market Sizing Questions: Strategies, Examples, and Answers

 That gives us 288 million * 75% = 216 million people that use regular toothbrushes.

-Let’s estimate that the average person uses 10 toothbrushes per year or that they roughly change toothbrushes a little over once per month.
+Let’s estimate that the average person uses 10 toothbrushes per year or that they roughly change toothbrushes a little less than once per month.

 That means 216 million * 10 = 2.16 billion toothbrushes are purchased each year.